 University of California, Los Angeles

-- Second, they will develop two diagnostic tools that can be directly applied in the clinic for simple, yet accurate, detection of early lung cancer: 1) Nasal swabs, blood samples and radiological imaging to confirm whether lung abnormalities found on chest imaging are lung cancer or benign lung disease.
-2) Blood tests able to identify patients at the earliest stages of lung cancer recurrence.
+The team has organized unique groups of patient populations with signs of lung cancer risk and has assembled a collection of blood and tissue specimens from these patients.
+The team seeks to understand how early lung cancer develops.
+They are creating a molecular atlas of pre-cancer of the lung.
+They are also developing diagnostic tools that can be directly applied in the clinic for simple, yet accurate, detection of early lung cancer: 1) nasal swabs, blood samples and radiological imaging to confirm whether lung abnormalities found on chest imaging are lung cancer or benign lung disease; 2) blood tests to identify patients at the earliest stages of lung cancer recurrence.